Adding & Dropping Classes

 If you add a course after the first day it meets, it’s wise to contact the instructor to introduce yourself, receive a copy of the syllabus, check on assignments, figure out which books you need, and determine whether there have been any changes in meeting time, location, or any other aspect of the course.

 To add a course after the official deadline, you must receive permission from the instructor and the department offering the course.
-You can initiate this process by either downloading and printing the Late Course Change Form (PDF) or picking up the form at our front desk.
-The form needs to be signed by the instructor and by the department that offers the course.
-The form must be returned to our advising center so that our support staff can manually add the course to your schedule.
+You can initiate this process by submitting the Late Course Change Form.
+This electronic form will be routed to the instructor and sent to our office for processing once approved.
+You will receive an email notification when the course is officially added to your record.

 A normal full-time load is 12-18 hours per semester.
 To request an overload, you must meet with an academic advisor to review your academic history and future academic needs before determining whether an overload is warranted.

 Please note that an overload request applies only to a specific semester.
-Due to University policy, approved overload requests are not processed until approximately mid July (fall term), late November (spring term), or late April (summer term) to allow all students the opportunity to secure course schedules.
+Due to University policy, approved overload requests are not processed until the Friday before classes (fall and spring terms) or late April (summer term) to allow all students the opportunity to secure course schedules.

 For fall and spring terms, as long as you remain enrolled in at least 12 credit hours, you can drop a full-term course without academic penalty until the end of the eighth week of the term.
 Part-term courses and summer courses may be dropped without academic penalty until the midpoint of the course.
 (See the Office of the Registrar’s academic deadlines for specific dates.)
 Courses dropped by the appropriate deadline will not appear on official transcripts.

 Be aware that some financial aid packages require completion of a specific number of credit hours.
 If you currently receive financial aid, talk with a financial aid counselor before dropping any classes.